buchenberg/Hangfire.Realm/README.md

 This [Hangfire](http://hangfire.io) extension adds support for using the lightweight embeddable [Realm](https://realm.io) object database.

-_**Warning:** This project is under active development and has not been fully tested in production.
+_**Warning:** While this extension has been tested extensively in development, it has not been fully tested in production.
 Please use responsibly.
 Any developer input is appreciated._

 ## Installation

 This project is not yet released as a NuGet package.
 Install it by checking it out with Git or downloading it directly as a zip and adding a reference to the Hangfire.Realm project to your code.

 ## Usage

+_**Caution:** If you are using Realm for persisting other data in your application and it's running on Windows make sure you use the same Realm configuration for everything.
+Using seperate Realm files will result in intermittant "SetEndOfFile() failed" errors._

 ### .NET Core